 - A brain tumor: Brain tumors can also cause a dog to shake his head.
+It’s possible that the tumor is pressing on the nerves causing headaches.
 Other symptoms of canine brain tumors may include seizures, and symptoms that are similar to vestibular disease.

 - An allergy: Allergies (such as fleabite allergy dermatitis, contact dermatitis, and food allergy) can cause extreme itchiness and discomfort to a dog, making him shake his head, scratch, lick, and chew himself incessantly in order to relieve the itching.

 - Vestibular disease: Vestibular disease is a problem of the vestibular system, which is a sensory system located in the inner ear.
-The vestibular system synchronizes eye movements and maintains posture, balance, and coordination.
 Vestibular disease causes a dog to feel imbalanced and sometimes dizzy.
 This can result in the dog shaking his head in an attempt to relieve such symptoms.